 The fidget spinner is far from the only zeitgeist topic that peaked high before a plummeting drop.
 A quick Google Trends search shows us that crypto-related searches aren't recovering from their massive drop.
 Cryptocurrency company Coinbase (that's fun to say) has seen multiple Google Trends peaks, but the last one over interest score of 50 was October 2021.

 If you or your team are thinking about tackling an emerging new fad, it is good to check whether it is still on an upward trend before investing too many resources in it.

 It’s essential to set the date range to the maximum to get a realistic projection of future demand.
 If you only see the last couple of weeks or months, a fad could trick you with its short-term fluctuations.

 Avoid wasting your time on fads by checking Google Trends before committing to new large scale projects on your website.

-The retail industry bought up 23.6% of all mobile ads in 2018.
-And while Amazon recently launched its own ad product and is playing catchup, Google Shopping was still by far the leading retail search engine in 2018 in terms of ad spend.
+The retail industry spent $30.91 billion on mobile and digital ads in 2021, outspending other industries as a whole.
+A major portion of that spend goes to Google and its various platforms.
+Amazon launched its own ad product with Amazon Ads, it still doesn't have the reach that Google enjoys.
+Google Shopping was still by far the leading retail search engine in 2018 in terms of ad spend.
 Google shopping made up 76.4% of all search spend in Q1 2018 for retail marketers online.

 If you work with the Google Merchant center or spend a significant amount of money on Shopping ads, this one is for you.